SneakBug8/nestjs-docs-ru/techniques/file-upload.md

 });
 ```

-Alternatively, you are able to use class instead of a factory.
+Alternatively, you can configure the `MulterModule` using a class instead of a factory, as shown below:

 ```typescript
 MulterModule.registerAsync({